skx/yal/LSP.md

 ## Configuration

 The specific configuration will depend upon which editor/environment you're using.

+Typically configuration will involve specifying at least the type of files that should use LSP (i.e. based on filename suffixes), and specifying the way to launch the LSP-server, or communicate with a long-running one.

-You'll want to configure things such that "`yal -lsp`" is launched to provide the LSP-support though.
+For our implementation you'll need to launch "`yal -lsp`" to startup the LSP-process.

 ### Configuration Emacs

 For GNU Emacs the following file should provide all the help you need:

 * [_misc/yal.el](_misc/yal.el)